karmaniverous/serverless-lodash-plugin/README.md

 So if you try to use an AWS `!If` function to deal with the `provisionedConcurrency`-as-string issue, you're going to fail, because the environment variable containing the number will parse as a string and fail the first schema-validation step BEFORE your `!If` function gets a chance at it!

-This plugin works because is functions run during the initial variable-expansion phase, BEFORE your config is validated against the Serverless schema.
+This plugin works because its functions run during the initial variable-expansion phase, BEFORE your config is validated against the Serverless schema.
 So as long as your `lodash` functions resolve to a valid `serverless.yml` config, you're good to go!

 ## Sign me up!